woodfordtim/dataDash/README.md

 #School Data Dashboard
-This is your School Data Dashboard that shows the latest assessment information for (a fictional) school, Grange Hill Primary School.
+This is a School Data Dashboard that shows the latest assessment information for (a fictional) school, Grange Hill Primary School.
 The information enables the school to analyse the achievement of the students across the range of core subjects (Reading, Writing and Mathematics) and compare different groups using context filters.